DrOliJones/NMR2STL_V2/README.md

 •	Run gui.m in the MATLAB editor to launch the GUI

-•	Select your TOPSPIN file with the browse file
+•	Select your TOPSPIN file with the browse file option

 •	Change the size and averaging parameters

 •	Press Process to generate the preview and STL file.
 The stl file can then be taken to a 3D printer but may need further optimsation to print effectivly.
 This could be thickening of the walls and/or adding a base to the model.
-Free software such as Meshmixer can be used to do this.
+Free software such as Meshmixer can be used to do this (further info below).

 --